BuriKizilkaya/Dotfiles-Windows/installs/WindowsTerminalHere/Readme.md

+!
+This a copy of [Scott Hanselman](https://github.com/shanselman/WindowsTerminalHere) repo.

 # WindowsTerminalHere

 a .inf file for a right click Explorer "windows terminal here" for WT until it's supported directly

 ## Installation